Skip to content

 The SEIR model

 The SIR model is commonly used to study the spread of infectious diseases.
 The SIR model divides the population into three compartments: susceptible (S), infected (I), and recovered (R).
 SEIR is an alteration of the SIR model, which also includes a compartment for exposed (E) individuals.
-This model framework was widely used for trying to predict the covid-19 spread and impact on the society, see examples i) SEIR model for COVID-19 dynamics incorporating the environment and social distancing, ii) An Enhanced SEIR Model for Prediction of COVID-19 with Vaccination Effect, and iii) SEIR modeling of the COVID-19 and its dynamics.
+This model framework was widely used for trying to predict the covid-19 spread and impact on the society, see examples i) SEIR model for COVID-19 dynamics incorporating the environment and social distancing, ii) An Enhanced SEIR Model for Prediction of COVID-19 with Vaccination Effect, and iii) SEIR modelling of the COVID-19 and its dynamics.

 The equations for our SEIR model are as follows: